snowplow/documentation/docs/understanding-tracking-design/managing-event-specifications/api/index.md

 The creation form has two fields at the top level, as shown in the example above:

 - `message`: An optional field to provide a message
-- `scenario`: The definition of the tracking scenario, which should comply with the [validations](#validations).
+- `spec`: The definition of the event specification, which should comply with the [validations](#validations).

-By default, the tracking scenario will be created with `scenario.status` set to `draft` and `scenario.version` set to `0` if not provided.
+By default, the event specification will be created with `spec.status` set to `draft` and `spec.version` set to `0` if not provided.
 These values can be changed and managed after creation.
 Here is an example response:

 ```json
 {